What Is Tax Avoidance?

 • Deducting personal expenses through your business

-With these being illegal, they may be prosecuted as criminal charges.
+Because tax evasion is illegal, these acts can be prosecuted as criminal charges.
 This could lead to substantial penalties and fees or even jail time.

 Ways to legally avoid taxes

 Paying taxes is part of being a U.S. citizen, but the tax code incentivizes certain actions.
-There are hundreds of ways to legally avoid paying extra taxes.
+There are several ways to legally avoid paying extra taxes.
 Here are a few of them:

 Standard or Itemized Deductions